Rote love poem

 Likewise, an oral poem, sung in a ritual manner, the Bini, reveals that the succession of things, even when it is question of power, is of a natural order, and must be respected ... moreover, this word respect, is essential for them.

 Roti (Rote) is an island located off the southwestern tip of the island of Timor, in the province of East Nusa Tenggara with a population of 95,000.

-It is an arid island, sterile and poor of natural resources, its inhabitants, live from a little breeding, fishing and agriculture (rice, corn and cotton), and especially from the exploitation of palm trees, for palm sugar.
+It is an arid island, sterile and poor of natural resources.
+Its inhabitants, live from a little breeding, fishing and agriculture (rice, corn, cotton), and especially from the exploitation of palm trees, for palm sugar.